 By now, Newspapers worldwide proclaimed that Ernest Hemingway, his wife, and the pilot were dead.
-Ernest Hemingway was one of the few people to read his own obituaries recovering at the New Stanley Hotel in Nairobi after his ordeal.
+After his ordeal, Ernest Hemingway was one of the few people to read his obituaries recovering at the New Stanley Hotel in Nairobi.

 The unlikely Rescue by a Sightseeing Boat on the Nile

-Hemingway, with his wife and pilot, headed for the River Nile in hopes of being rescued.
+With his wife and pilot, Hemingway headed for the River Nile in hopes of being rescued.
 Here is what happened in his own words.
-“During this safari, we had many times seen mirages when the sun got high, and at the sight of this launch.
+“During this Safari, we had many times seen mirages when the sun got high, and at the sight of this launch.
 I thought first that I must check my eyesight.
 I called Miss Mary and told her that a launch was coming up the river.”